- What are cross-border payments?

 Settlement processes

 Settlement processes determine when funds are actually available to the recipient.
-Settlement may occur on a gross or net basis and can take days depending on the payment rail.
-Delayed settlement ties up working capital and complicates cash forecasting.
+Settlement may occur on a gross or net basis and can take days depending on the payment rail, tying up working capital and complicating cash forecasting.
 Faster settlement is a major driver of modernization efforts.

 Intermediary banks play a critical role in traditional cross-border payments.
 When two banks do not have a direct relationship, correspondent banks route funds between them.

-It’s important to distinguish messaging from settlement: networks like SWIFT transmit payment instructions, but the actual transfer of value occurs through correspondent banking relationships where banks hold accounts with one another.
+Messaging and settlement are different things: SWIFT transmits payment instructions, but the actual transfer of value occurs through correspondent banking relationships where banks hold accounts with one another.
 Each intermediary may deduct fees and introduce delays, which contributes to limited transparency in traditional international payments.

 Types of cross-border payments